BiomedSQL: Text-to-SQL for Scientific Reasoning on Biomedical Knowledge Bases: BiomedSQL Construction

 \subsection{Relational Database Construction}

-We first constructed a relational database that spans ten core tables drawn from trusted biomedical resources, ensuring sufficient coverage for answering the full set of 68K questions.
-All data was preprocessed for consistency and deployed to BigQuery for efficient querying and public reproducibility.
+We first constructed a relational database that spans ten core tables drawn from trusted biomedical resources, ensuring sufficient coverage for answering the full set of 68,000 questions.
+Data was preprocessed for consistency and deployed to BigQuery for efficient querying and reproducibility.

-Our primary data sources include the \textbf{OpenTargets Platform}~\cite{opentargets}, which aggregates gene–disease–drug associations, and \textbf{ChEMBL}~\cite{mendez2024chembl}, a manually curated database of bioactive molecules and pharmacological data.
-OpenTargets data was retrieved via FTP and cleaned manually, while ChEMBL data was accessed through Google BigQuery and normalized by flattening nested fields.
-Together, these sources provide a unified schema of gene–disease links, drug–target pairs, trial status, and pharmacodynamics.
+Our primary data sources include the \textbf{OpenTargets Platform}~\citep{opentargets}, which aggregates gene–disease–drug associations, and \textbf{ChEMBL}~\citep{CHEMBL}, a manually curated database of bioactive molecules and pharmacological data.
+OpenTargets data was retrieved via FTP and cleaned manually, while ChEMBL data was accessed through BigQuery.
+These sources provide a unified schema of gene–disease links, drug–target pairs, trial status, and pharmacodynamics.

-To support questions involving statistical genetics, we included summary statistics from large-scale GWAS studies of Alzheimer’s disease~\cite{bellenguez2022new} and Parkinson’s disease~\cite{nalls2019parkinsons}, obtained from the GWAS Catalog.
-We retained SNP-level data including p-values, rsIDs, allele frequencies, and nearest-gene mappings after quality control filtering.
+To support questions involving statistical genetics, we included summary statistics from large-scale GWAS studies of Alzheimer’s~\citep{bellenguez2022new} and Parkinson’s disease~\citep{nalls2019parkinsons}, obtained from the GWAS Catalog.
+We retained SNP-level data including p-values, rsIDs, allele frequencies, and nearest-gene mappings.

-We further integrated causal inference data from \textbf{omicSynth}~\cite{alvarado2024omicsynth}, which applies summary-data-based Mendelian randomization (SMR) to identify multiomic biomarkers with putative causal links to neurodegenerative diseases.
-These datasets enable reasoning over associations not directly stated but statistically inferred—e.g., "What metabolites causally influence Parkinson’s progression?"
+We integrated causal inference data from \textbf{omicSynth}~\citep{alvarado2024omicsynth}, which applies summary-data-based Mendelian randomization (SMR) to identify multiomic biomarkers with putative causal links to neurodegenerative diseases.
+These datasets enable reasoning over associations not directly stated but statistically inferred, e.g., \textit{"What metabolites causally influence Parkinson’s progression?"}.

-All tables were normalized and uploaded in Parquet format to Google Cloud BigQuery.
+All tables were normalized and uploaded to Google Cloud BigQuery.
 A full schema and column listing are provided in Appendix~\ref{subsec:tables}.
 To support future expansions, we have curated additional tables that extend BiomedSQL’s coverage to broader omics and clinical-trial data.